Back to Blue Lagoon stories

 4. A range of admission options

 We invite you to come as you are and stay how you like.
-Whether you’re traveling light or going all out, Blue Lagoon offers a range of admission options to match both your mood and your budget.
+Whether you’re traveling light or going all out, Blue Lagoon offers a range of admission options to match both your mood and your budget—from solo travelers to family-friendly visits.
 From the popular Comfort admission and the pampering Premium admissions to the more elevated Retreat Spa experience, there’s really no wrong way to enter the water—only the way that fits you best.

 5. A world-class wellbeing destination